isomerpages/moe-regentsec/index.md

           announcement: School Canteen Application
           link_text: Read more about it here
           link_url: /school-canteen-advertisement-2026/
-        - title: "CCE-CCA led Gratitude Challenge 2026: Cultivating a Culture of Appreciation"
-          date: 24 March 2026
-          announcement: The final CCE lesson of Term 1 marked the launch of the CCE-CCA led Gratitude Challenge, a school-wide initiative designed to cultivate appreciation, strengthen relationships and provide
-            meaningful closure for our graduating students...
-          link_text: Read more about it here
-          link_url: /cce-cca-led-gratitude-challenge-2026/
         - title: NUS Geography Challenge 2026
           date: 29 March 2026
           announcement: On 28 February 2026, four of our students – Annisa Nur